prerak01/Wallet-Verification-Discord/README.md

 - cardano stuff starts now, add your key in .config.json and import it in the project
 - first tried AXIOS but it is terrible at handling error when requests fails so using node-fetch
 - if address is invalid, exit else give the user 30 minutes to send transaction after display of random amount(upto 6 digits)
-- wake up after 30 minutes and iterate through the user's transactions upto the block number when the program slept
+- wake up after 30 minutes and iterate through the user's transactions upto the block number when the program slept. doing this using unix time
 - for transaction to be valid, all inputs should be from the same stake address and output should include the address to be checked with the appropriate lovelace in that address